JoshCheek/language-sampler-for-fullpath/Readme.md

 A fellow at a bar was talking about this language, so [@mlarraz](https://github.com/mlarraz) and I sat down to try our hand at it.
-We got a reasonable bit figured out that night, and then I spent another couple of hours finishing / polishing today.
+We got a reasonable bit figured out that night, and then I spent another couple of hours finishing / polishing the next day.

 I don't have any real insights into it as a language, other than I like the `it` thing within the blocks,